 What is Crescent City about?

-Crescent City is a captivating series that blends urban fantasy with high-stakes mystery adventure, set in the world of Midgard, where modern technology coexists with ancient magic.
-This sprawling realm is populated by Fae, angels, shifters, witches, and demons.
+Crescent City is Sarah J. Maas’ third major series and is a captivating blend of urban fantasy with high-stakes mystery adventure.
+Set in the world of Midgard, Crescent City follows Maas’ usual themes of ancient magic but this time with an added twist of being in a modern world.
+This sprawling realm is populated not only by Fae and humans, but also angels, shifters, witches, and demons.
 At the heart of the story is Bryce Quinlan, a half-human, half-Fae party girl who hides her immense grief and resilience behind sharp wit and a carefree facade.
 Her life takes a dark turn after the brutal murder of her closest friend, an event that shatters her world and plunges her into a harrowing quest for justice.
 Joining her is Hunt Athalar, a brooding and powerful fallen angel enslaved as an assassin, whose own tortured past makes him a reluctant but formidable ally.
 Together, the unlikely pair is tasked with unraveling a conspiracy that reaches deep into the city’s corrupt underbelly and reveals sinister forces that threaten not only Crescent City but the entire realm.

 What are all the books in Crescent City?